hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

 All communication to the Hyperledger Fabric CA server is via REST APIs.
 See `fabric-ca/swagger/swagger-fabric-ca.json` for the swagger documentation for these REST APIs.
+You may view this documentation via the http://editor2.swagger.io online editor.

 The Hyperledger Fabric CA client or SDK may connect to a server in a cluster of Hyperledger Fabric CA servers.
 This is illustrated in the top right section